 5.3.2 From the leached test sample (see 4.8), draw at random 6 specimens.
 Condition them to moisture equilibrium in the standard atmosphere (see 3) and determine the breaking load of each specimen by the method prescribed in IS 1969.
 Find the average of all the valves.

 5.3.3 Draw at random 6 control specimens (see 4.8).
-Condition them to moisture equilibrium in the standard atmosphere (see 3) and determine the breaking load of each specimen by the method prescribed in IS 1969 part 1.
+Condition them to moisture equilibrium in the standard atmosphere (see 3) and determine the breaking load of each specimen by the method prescribed in IS 1969 (Part 1).
 Find the average of all the values.

-5.3.4 Prepare in the manner prescribed in Annex B, (a) Czapek Dox salt agar medium, and (b) a mixed suspension of the spores of the test organisms prescribed in 5.2.
+5.3.4 Prepare in the manner prescribed in Annex B:

+a) Czapek dox salt agar medium, and

+b) a mixed suspension of the spores of the test organisms prescribed in 5.2.

 5.3.5 Draw from the test sample (see 4.8) six test specimens.

-5.3.6 Melt sterilized czapek dox salt agar medium (20 ml) and pour in each sterilized small Petri dish and allow the agar medium to set firmly.
+5.3.6 Melt sterilized czapek dox salt agar medium (20 ml) and pour in each sterilized small petri dish and allow the agar medium to set firmly.
 Leave the plates overnight to dry up the excess moisture on the surface of the agar medium.
-Remove the lid of the Petri dish and place two sterilized specimens (see Annex C and Annex D) on the agar plate side by side such that the central portion (about 4 cm) of each specimen touches lightly the agar surface and the two edges of each hang outside the Petri dish.
+Remove the lid of the petri dish and place two sterilized specimens (see Annex C and Annex D) on the agar plate side by side such that the central portion (about 4 cm) of each specimen touches lightly the agar surface and the two edges of each hang outside the petri dish.
 Inoculate the specimen by spreading l.5 ml of the mixed spore suspension on the central portion of each specimen (see Fig. 1 and Fig. 2).

+Key

-A- large petri dish D - Supporting thread B - small petri dish
+A - large petri dish

+B - small petri dish

 D - supporting thread

 C - specimen